 You can adjust the minimum number of detection blocks that must be activated to trigger a motion alarm.
 Highlighting the box under the Min.
-Blocks heading and pressing the button allows you to adjust the minimum number of detection blocks for Daytime and Nighttime independently.
+Blocks heading and pressing the button allow you to adjust the minimum number of detection blocks for Daytime and Nighttime independently.
 Smaller numbers provide greater sensitivity because fewer detection blocks must be activated.

 Turning Zone View On will allow you to observe how the DVR is reacting to motion.
-When in the motion viewing mode, the detection zone of video will be displayed.
-Any detected motion within the zone will be displayed in red.
+When in the motion viewing mode, any detected motion within the zone will be displayed in red.